Loading…

 Balance sheet

-Values in millions of USD.
+Values in billions of USD.

 Liquidity ratios